How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 That’s it!
 Now your customers will have a smooth and personalized experience selecting their choices through a checkbox.

-This is incredibly easy to do with the WowAddons plugin.
 Let’s walk through an example to see how you can add multiple checkboxes for options like Installation Services for a Home Theater System:

 • No Installation Needed